kyhuber/Forecasting-Net-Prophet/README.md

 ## Overview of the App

-The goal is to create a Jupyter notebook that contains your data preparation, analysis, and visualizations for all the time series data that the company needs to understand.
-Text and comments to document my findings, and answered the question prompts in the instructions, plot the results so that we can visually show illustrate the predictions.
+First, the app seeks to analyze Google search data and determine whether there is a pattern linking this data to corporate financial events.
+Next, hourly search data is grouped and considered for whether there are specific times of day where search data peaks.
+Along with search data, the app reads in stock price data and compares it with time series search data.
+Lastly, the app analyzes and forecasts patterns in the hourly search data.
+Plots are rendered throughout the app to visualize trends.

 ## Usage